721labs/partial-common-ownership/docs/development.md

 A few important notes:

 - If a lease is being taken over for the first time, or out of foreclosure, the transaction's entire value is deposited.
 Otherwise, the message value pays the current leasee their self-assessed valuation and the remainder is deposited.
-- If the beneficiary of a token is taking over a token's lease,
+- If the beneficiary of a token is taking over a token's lease:
   - No deposit is necessary (taxes would be going to itself in a convoluted loop at the cost of gas).
 As such, transactions with value will be rejected.
   - **Because of this, the beneficiary is able to effectively monopolizing the asset the token by purchasing it at the current owner's self-assessed valuation (or for free out of foreclosure) then setting a prohibitively high price**.